callbackwomen/CallbackWomen/trainings.md

 ## Speakers Panels

 Moderated discussion with a different panel of 5-6 women each time.
 Panelists have a range of conference speaking experience levels and roles.
 Previous panels have included high-demand keynoters, conference organizers, emerging speakers, etc. The panelists, along with several additional experienced speakers, give informal mentorship to breakout groups at the end of the evening.
+CallbackWomen's YouTube channel includes [videos of two panel discussions from this series](https://www.youtube.com/watch?v=yE67bo7dmbY&list=PLVcL9dOXOL6mTuJY5uT4ayjQvLRSR2Llb).